 Emirates vs. Etihad First Class Seats – Which Is Best?

-Etihad, have configured their cabin with only two First Class suites per row which are clearly better.
+Etihad have configured their cabin with only two First Class suites per row which are clearly better.
 See Etihad seat map.
 The very comfortable recliner seat is equipped with in-seat massage and a pneumatic cushion control system.
 The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
-By pressing a button, you can change the position of both the ottoman, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
+By pressing a button, you can change the ottoman’s position, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
 Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

 Emirates vs. Etihad First Class Bed – Which Is Best?

-On Emirates, at the push of a button, the seat automatically reclines into a fully-flat bed of 86 inches (218 cm) long, with fully retractable armrest.
-When you want to sleep, a member of the cabin crews installs a mattress, fluffy pillow, and soft duvet.
+On Emirates, at the push of a button, the seat automatically reclines into a fully flat bed of 86 inches (218 cm) long, with a fully retractable armrest.
+When you want to sleep, a cabin crew member installs a mattress, fluffy pillow, and soft duvet.

 Once again, Etihad wins on space and privacy for sleeping.

 Emirates vs. Etihad First Class Food – Which Is Best?

 Emirates and Etihad offer meals equivalent to a Michelin-starred restaurant.

 Emirates’ First Class menu is extensive, and you can order whatever whenever.
 These were my lunch choices:

-- Appetiser: caviar, presented with a traditional selection of finely chopped onion, grated egg, sour cream, and lemon, served with melba toast and blinis
+- Caviar, presented with a traditional selection of finely chopped onion, grated egg, sour cream, and lemon, served with melba toast and blinis

 - Pumpkin soup with croutons and sour cream